 Expandeco - Professionalism, flexibility and trust

-"Hungary, a virgin field” - Digital24.sk case study
+"Hungary: An unploughed field" – a Digital24.sk case study

 The idea of expansion

-The owner of the e-shop started with Slovakia, which was covered much more thoroughly than in the past.
-Many processes in Slovakia are similar to the Czech Republic, so he was not so afraid of it.
+The owner of the Digital24 eshop, Vítězslav Dužík, started with Slovakia, which was covered much more thoroughly than in the past.
+Many processes in Slovakia are similar to the Czech Republic, so he was not daunted.

-"Hungary, a unploughed field" - the first conference on the topic of Expansion in Slovakia
+"Hungary: An Unploughed Field" – the first conference on the topic of expansion

-He was mainly afraid of flexibility and affordability.
-Your own employee is always available and you can task him as needed.
-"Call the customer, deal with this claim, etc." - adds Mr. Dužík.
-Problems arise in the case of holiday leave, illness and the like, when the ability to be replaced is important, and in this case it was absent.
+Dužík was mainly concerned about flexibility and affordability.
+Your own employees are always available and you can give them tasks needed.
+"Call the customer, deal with this claim, and so on." – adds Dužík.
+Problems arise in the case of holiday leave, illness and similar matters, when the ability to be replaced is important.
+In this case, it was absent.

-For both Hungary and Romania, the owner of the e-shop had its own employees.
-He found someone in Hungary, as well as someone in Romania who knew how to work on invoices.
-However, he also had to look for someone to translate his website and so on.
+Dužík had employees for both Hungary and Romania.
+He found someone in Hungary and someone in Romania who knew how to work on invoices; however, he also had to look for someone to translate his website and so on.

-In the end, he came to an agreement with Expandeco and entrusted Hungary and Romania to it immediately.
-And only then did he realize how it could work.
-Expandeco surprised him with its flexibility.
-Customer service truly is available and can resolve every task, settling claims and calling customers when there is a problem with delivery.
+Eventually, he came to an agreement with Expandeco and entrusted them to look after operations in Hungary and Romania.
+Only then did he realise how it could work.
+The flexibility of Expandeco surprised him.
+Customer can resolve every task, including settling claims and even calling customers when there is a problem with delivery.
 It can deal with everything customers need.
-There is no issue with replacing absent staff, the customer service is always there, whether it is Evka or Dorka at the Hungarian support centre.
+There is no issue with replacing absent staff, and the customer service is always there – whether it is Evka or Dorka at the Hungarian support centre.

 But what he sees as a much greater benefit is that Expandeco has opened the door to Europe for him.
-Wherever Expandeco expands, he can expand comfortably, too.
-It is quite possible that if there were no service like the one Expandeco provides, he would have continued to struggle in Hungary and Romania, without expanding.
-It is questionable as to whether he would have dealt with these countries at all, as in addition to the cost of staff, he would only be making borderline profit in some countries, meaning that their launch would be very difficult.
-Now it's easy and he can go wherever Expandeco provides its services.
-The plans are simple, to occupy the whole European Union.
+Wherever Expandeco expands, he can expand comfortably as well.
+It is quite possible that if there were no service like the one Expandeco provides, he would have continued to struggle in Hungary and Romania without expanding further.
+Indeed, it is questionable as to whether he would have dealt with these countries at all; in addition to the cost of staffing, he would only have been making a borderline profit in some countries – thus making further expansion very difficult.
+Now it's easy, and he can go wherever Expandeco provides its services.
+The plan is simple – to have presence all over the European Union.

-He clearly recommends cooperation with Expandeco.
-He especially appreciates Expandeco's flexibility, its high professionalism in solving problems and in communicating with the management, whether it is the CEO Tomáš Vrtík or Account manager Marián Kysela.
-His business is also moving forward by the fact that everything is outsourced.
-Country operating costs, the storage and shipping of goods have been reduced to a minimum.
+Dužík wholehearthtedly recommends working with Expandeco.
+He especially appreciates Expandeco's flexibility, its high professionalism in solving problems and the communication with the management, whether it is with the CEO Tomáš Vrtík or the account manager Marián Kysela.
+His business is also moving forward due to everything being outsourced.
+Country operating costs and the storage and shipping of goods have been reduced to a minimum.
 He outsources everything he can because he sees it as meaningful.